Kumara Kampana

-Kumara Kampanna (died 1374), also known as Kampanna and Veerakamparaya, was an army commander and the prince in the Vijayanagar Empire.
-He was the son of king Bukka I. Kumara Kampanna led the successful invasion of the Madurai Sultanate.
-His exploits form the subject of the Sanskrit epic poem Madhura Vijayam written by his wife Gangadevi.
+Kumara Kampanna (died 1374), also known as Kampanna, Kampana Udaiyar and Veerakamparaya, was an army commander and prince of the Vijayanagara Empire.
+He was the son of king Bukka I, as contemporary inscriptions record.
+Kumara Kampanna led the successful invasion of the Madurai Sultanate.
+His exploits form the subject of the Sanskrit epic poem Madhura Vijayam, also known as Virakamparaya Charita, written by his wife Gangadevi.

-According to the poetic legend, it was Ganga Devi who gave Kumara Kampanna the goddess' sword to fight and liberate Madurai from the Sultanate, reopen the Meenakshi Temple, and "to undertake the righting of vast wrongs", states William Jackson.